NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 });
 ```

-If you use a `Future` from a submodule to create a new `Future`, the new one will have a dependency on every `Future` within the submodule.
+If you use a `Future` from a submodule to create a new `Future`, the new one will have a dependency on the existing one, and an implicit dependency on every `Future` within the submodule.
 This means that any possible initialization within the submodule will be completed by the time your new `Future` gets executed.

 Calling multiple times to `m.useModule` with the same Ignition Module doesn't lead to multiple deployments.
 Hardhat Ignition only executes `Future`s once.